 - There are unexplained financial transactions or depletions of your loved one’s assets

 What Can I Do To Stop It?

 Contact your local authorities immediately by calling 9-1-1 should you suspect elder abuse is an issue.
 Adult Protective Services (APS) will also be able to help, as well a long-term care ombudsmen.
-After that, we strongly suggest that you contact a local attorney such as one of our personal injury attorneys at the Ruhmann Law Firm.
+After that, we strongly suggest that you contact a local attorney in Green Valley such as one of our personal injury attorneys at the Ruhmann Law Firm.

 We have dedicated years to defending the defenceless and will work tirelessly to ensure that your loved one is protected and fully compensated for his or her losses and injuries.
 We understand that an elder abuse claim can be a sensitive and emotional matter, which is why we offer free initial legal consultations to those who has been affected.

 We welcome your call to us today at (915) 845-4529 to schedule your appointment.

 Call for an appointment at (915) 845-4529